smlpkg tutorial

 Is this worth it? …I feat not so much for me, but hopefully for you.

-But this also leaves much to be desired, since smlpkg
+But this also leaves much to be desired, since smlpkg lacks the

-functionality of, say, Rust’s cargo
+functionality of, say, Rust’s cargo or Clojure’s lein (or even

-Java’s mvn
+Java’s mvn).

 other tools I listed off.
-But smlpkg
+But smlpkg isn’t designed to do that.

 There’s a lot of repetitive work involved which I would have expected